tvriesde/csrProcessorPolling/README.md

 3. create subscription app/deploy-subscription.ps1

 To do
-1. Update the csrProcessorEventTriggerJavascript to implement logic for handling CSR's, depending on the CA.
+1. Create .NET or Java app to retrieve the messages at the subscription
 2. Store the result of the operation in keyvault and complete the CSR.
 3. Disable private endpoint on namespace topic to get it working